vinigmoraes/serverless-playground/README.md

 - Cold start can be a problem
 - Have a lot o lambdas working can be a pricing problem

+## Application

+This application provides a CRUD for books management

-### Application Design
+### application Design

-The application is designed using `package by feature`, basically we create package for which feature we have in the application, in this case we have `books` as package and all division of classes inside it, if it was necessary we create a new package of feature needed.
+The application was designed using `package by feature`, basically we create package for which feature we have in the application, in this case we have `books` as package and all division of classes inside it, if it was necessary we create a new package of feature needed.

 Example:

 ![Screen Shot 2021-05-20 at 21 52 29](https://user-images.githubusercontent.com/11817331/119066230-b9103b80-b9b5-11eb-9363-edcf76fbeaac.png)

-### Application Architecture Draw
+## application Architecture Draw

 :construction: